vijeshprajapati/task-auth/README.md

 - Created a custom decorator @Roles(), so that RBAC can be implemented easily
 - A default Admin has been created in the database.
 Only Role admin can access the /users endpoint

-5. /users/comments: This is the comments route
+5. /users/comments: This is the comments route.
+This route is not role protected.